 - The forecast itself not changing significantly from run to run.

-It can be tempting to look only at favorable forecasts and discount those that aren’t . . . or vice versa.
-Over time, you’ll get a feel for which ones tend to be most accurate.
+It can be tempting to only consider favorable forecasts and discount those that aren’t, or vice versa.
+Over time, you’ll sense for which ones tend to be most accurate.
 However, when forecasts are considerably different, we tend to watch out.

-Additionally, if the forecast is changing significantly (not just a few hours timing of a wind switch or squalls, say) every time it comes out, we’re more leery of conditions being as forecast.
+Additionally, if every forecast changed significantly (not just a few hours’ timing of a wind direction change or squalls), we were more leery of conditions being as forecast.

-We also tend to note general trends in the forecast and the timing.
-To use a simplified example, if the forecast calls for north winds today (which we can see) becoming east overnight and south near dawn and when we wake the wind is out of the east, we know that it’s likely that the forecast isn’t necessarily wrong as much as delayed.
-Ditto for squalls that are forecast to accompany a front line — if the squalls arrive sooner than expected, it’s likely that the post-frontal wind conditions will also be early.
+We also noted general trends in the forecast and the timing.
+To use a simplified example, if the forecast called for north winds to become east overnight and south near dawn and we woke to the wind out of the east, we knew it was likely that the forecast wasn’t wrong as much as delayed.
+Ditto for squalls that were forecasted to accompany a front line.
+If the squalls arrived sooner than expected, it was likely that the post-frontal wind conditions would also be early.

 What Does the Forecast Mean?

-Over time, we got better at how we read weather forecasts but — to a large extent — the bigger cause of uncomfortable passages was not knowing how a forecast translated into offshore conditions.
+Over time, we became better at reading weather forecasts.
+But the greater cause of uncomfortable passages was not knowing how a forecast translated into offshore conditions.
 As inland small-boat racing sailors, we had sailed many times in winds of 20 to 25 miles per hour.
 And frankly, we were good at it.

 So an offshore forecast of 20 to 25 knots right on the nose didn’t even make us pause.
 Yeah, it’d be windy . . . but we’re tough . . . we love heavy air . . . we win races in this stuff.

 Okay, we’ll start with the fact that one knot is actually 1.2 miles per hour.
-So 20 knots is actually 24 miles per hour.
+That means that 20 knots is actually 24 miles per hour.
 When you’re used to wind strengths in one unit of measurement, it takes a while to adjust to a different measurement.
-But that’s not the biggest thing.
+But that’s not the biggest issue.

-Nope, the bigger difference is simply offshore conditions.
-Offshore waves are bigger and pack a lot more punch.
-And the boat, loaded for cruising, doesn’t point nearly as well.
-And “falling off a wave” and motoring into seas that periodically wash the deck just aren’t fun.
-Beating into 25 knot winds on a cruising boat wasn’t fun, we learned.
+Nope, the bigger difference was simply offshore conditions.Ā Offshore waves are bigger and pack a lot more punch.
+And the boat, loaded for cruising, didn’t point nearly as well.
+And “falling off a wave” and motoring into seas that periodically wash the deck justĀ wasn’t fun.
+Beating into 25-knot winds on a cruising boat wasn’t fun, we learned.

-Now we look for winds that aren’t on the nose or if they are, we want them to be very mild (basically, we’ll end up motoring if we have to go straight into the wind).
+Now we look for winds that aren’t on the nose or,Ā if they are, we want them to be very mild (basically, we’ll end up motoring if we have to go straight into the wind).
 And we’ve learned what max winds we like on what points of sail.
+I put all our experience in understanding forecasts and their importance for us as cruisers intoĀ Weather Basics for Boaters.
+It will help you make sense of the many types of weather information you count on.Ā

-With time, we’ve also learned our boat better and little tweaks to make it more comfortable in various conditions.
-And our experience in different conditions has made our expectations more realistic: I find that bad sailing days are much more tolerable when I’m expecting them as opposed to when I’m expecting an easy sail.
+Over time, we also learned our boat better.
+We tweaked things to makeĀ it more comfortable in various conditions.
+And our experience in different conditions made our expectations more realistic.
+I found that bad sailing days became much more tolerable when I expected them ahead of time.

 Learning What You Can Handle

-If you don’t have much experience, I think that classes can help with all of these points.
-But it’s still different when you’re on your own, checking the weather reports and making the go/no go decision and coping with the actual conditions.
-With time, you get better at picking your windows and more confident in less than ideal conditions.
+If you don’t have much experience, classes can help with all of these points.
+But it’s still different to be on your own, checking the weather reports, making the go/no-go decision, and coping with the actual conditions.
+With time, you will become better at picking your windows and more confident in less-than-ideal conditions.

 Just a little more pressure to accept a less-than-optimal forecast.
 We’ve learned to wait and enjoy where we are.
 And if we do head out on a somewhat less favorable forecast, it’s far more of a conscious decision to accept the conditions and not a case of “I didn’t know it was going to be like this!”